 Royalty payments to us under existing and future license agreements could be lower than currently anticipated for a variety of reasons.
 Average selling prices for semiconductor products generally decrease over time during the lifespan of a product.
 In addition, there is increasing downward pricing pressures in the semiconductor industry on end products incorporating our technology, especially end products for the handsets and consumer electronics markets.
 As a result, notwithstanding the existence of a license agreement, our customers may demand that royalty rates for our products be lower than our historic royalty rates.
 We have in the past and may be pressured in the future to renegotiate existing license agreements with our customers.
 In addition, certain of our license agreements provide that royalty rates may decrease in connection with the sale of larger quantities of products incorporating our technology.
 Furthermore, our competitors may lower the royalty rates for their comparable products to win market share which may force us to lower our royalty rates as well.
-As a consequence of the above referenced factors, as well as unforeseen factors in the future, the royalty rates we approximately 48%, 51% and 56% of our total revenues for 2018, 2017 and 2016, respectively.
+As a consequence of the above referenced factors, as well as unforeseen factors in the future, the royalty rates we receive for use of our technology could decrease, thereby decreasing future anticipated revenues and cash flow.
+Royalty revenues were approximately 45%, 48% and 51% of our total revenues for 2019, 2018 and 2017, respectively.
 Therefore, a significant decrease in our royalty revenues could materially adversely affect our operating results.

-Moreover, royalty rates may be negatively affected by macroeconomic trends or changes in products mix.
+Moreover, royalty rates may be negatively affected by macroeconomic trends (including from the recent Coronavirus and its world effects) or changes in products mix.
 Furthermore, consolidation among our customers may increase the leverage of our existing customers to extract concessions from us in royalty rates.
 Moreover, changes in products mix such as an increase in lower royalty bearing products shipped in high volume like low-cost feature phones and Bluetooth-based products in lieu of higher royalty bearing products like LTE phones could lower our royalty revenues.